HeikoKramer/linux/lpic/lpic-1_notes.md

 We can query cpu information with the command `lscpu`. <br>
 `lscpu` will provide information about the system cpu, such as *model name, architecture or number of cores (CPU(S))*. <br>

+### Pseudo-/Virtual-Filesystems
+#### /proc
+The */proc* directory is a **virtual directory** which is only available during runtime. <br>
+It represents the currently running processes.
+Files and folders of this directory are stored in memory, not on the hard disk. <br>
+When the system shuts down, the directory is deleted.
+Most files are only readable, there is no point in changing them. <br>
+There are further directories in */proc* with **numbers as their names**.
+Those numbers are called **PIDs**, for *Process IDs*. <br>
+Each started process has its own PID.
+There are also files in */proc* – for example *modules*, which lists all loaded kernel modules. <br>

 ## CLI basics
 ### pwd
 `pwd` *print working directory* – prints complete path for the entered directory (full directory tree). <br>